Sales Brief: $40K startup mistake, happy salespeople, SMBs, and more

 Be sure to also check out the latest from Close: we published a data-backed look into how often you should be following up with a prospect (is there a limit?) and an exposé on the pros and cons of using a spreadsheet as a CRM.

-Speaking of spreadsheets, we recently launched SalesTable, a Google Sheets CRM template that you can access free below!
+Speaking of spreadsheets, we recently launched SalesTable, a Google Sheets CRM template (or if you prefer to have it as an Excel CRM template, we've got you covered too) that you can access free below!

 Without further ado, let's jump into this week's Sales Brief.